sonata-project/SonataAdminBundle/Resources/doc/reference/getting_started.rst

                 calls:
                     - [ setTranslationDomain, [AppBundle]]

-Example above assumes that you're using ``SonataDoctrineORMAdminBundle``.
+The example above assumes that you're using ``SonataDoctrineORMAdminBundle``.
 If you're using ``SonataDoctrineMongoDBAdminBundle``, ``SonataPropelAdminBundle`` or ``SonataDoctrinePhpcrAdminBundle`` instead, set ``manager_type`` option to ``doctrine_mongodb``, ``propel`` or ``doctrine_phpcr`` respectively.

 The basic configuration of an Admin service is quite simple.
 It creates a service